 Their goal is to take back some of the reimbursement you’ve already received.
 Remember: Many auditors are paid based on the recoupments they uncover.
 And they will, unless you master the rules for RPM codes like 99091, 99457, 99458, and HCPCS code G2012.

 Now, more than ever, your patients expect you to offer remote monitoring options, and in turn, you deserve to retain the reimbursement you receive for providing these services.
 This is where billing and coding expert, Kim Huey, MJ, CHC, CPC, CCS-P, PCS, CPCO, can help.
-During her upcoming 60-minute online training session on Tuesday, August 31st at 3pm ET, you’ll learn how to more accurately code your RPM claims —so they withstand even the toughest auditor scrutiny.
+During her 60-minute online training session, you’ll learn how to more accurately code your RPM claims —so they withstand even the toughest auditor scrutiny.
 Kim will also help you ethically maximize your remote monitoring reimbursement, to ensure you receive every dollar you rightfully deserve.

-Here are just a few of the RPM coding and billing questions you’ll get answered by attending this upcoming, 60-minute online training:
+Here are just a few of the RPM coding and billing questions you’ll get answered by attending this, 60-minute online training: